Athozs/hass-additional-ca/README.md

 ### 10.1.
 General troubleshooting

-* Enable INFO logs level in Home Assistant (see Tips below)
+* Enable INFO logs level in Home Assistant (see Tips below).
-* Check error logs in Home Assistant Settings > System > Logs
+* Check error logs in Home Assistant Settings > System > Logs.
+* Some integrations need to be set up all over again to take CA trust store (newly containing your private CA) into account.

 ### 10.2.
 Reset CA trust store of Home Assistant